Bellafaire/ESP32-Smart-Watch/README.md

 The case is 3D printed and designed in FreeCAD, the design files are available in this repo.

+### Dependencies
+If you're working with the V3 Firmware, then you will need the following dependencies, you can get these through the Arduino IDE library manager:
+- Adafruit GFX Version 1.11.9 By Adafruit
+- Adafruit ST7735 and ST7789 Library Version 1.10.3 By Adafruit
+- base64 Version 1.30 by Densaugeo

+Other versions of the above dependencies **will most likely work** but have not been tested on this hardware.

 ## Hardware Versions
 The current hardware version for the watch is V5 which provides a more slim design while maintaining all the features of V4.